blackfennec-org/blackfennec/docs/source/software_documentation/domain/extensions/type_extension.rst

 Structure View Factory
 """"""""""""""""""""""
 This component is responsible for creating structure views as described above.
-For more click :ref:`here <definition_type_view_factory>`